A

 and the Ford Motor Car Company

-That man was Henry Ford Henry Ford, born July 30, 1863.
-He grew up
+That man was Henry Ford Born July 30, 1863 Henry Ford, grew up on the

-In 1879, Henry Ford left home at sixteen
+Henry Ford left home in 1879 for the

-for the nearby city of Detroit He was going to work as an apprentice machinist.
+nearby city of Detroit.
+He was sixteen at the time and going to work

 In 1891, Ford he went to work for the Edison